Dr. Deborah Powell

 Kia Ora!

-My name is James Simpson, and I am currently a PGY3 medical registrar based in Whanganui Hospital.
+My name is James Simpson, and I am currently a PGY4 Paediatrics SHO based in Palmerston North Hospital.
 I grew up in Wellington and did my medical school years in Otago and later Wellington clinic school.
-I became a delegate and later an executive member because I am passionate about improving working conditions for junior doctors.
-I believe strongly in the gains we can make through collective action.
+My passion for improving working conditions for RMOs was ignited whilst working as a house officer in Whanganui Hospital, inspiring me to become a delegate.
+I am now on the national executive for the central region, representing Taranaki, Whanganui, Palmerston North, and Hawke's Bay hospitals.
+I believe in and have seen first hand the gains we can make through collective action.

 Feel free to reach out if you need help/advice on anything SECA/workplace related, or just want a chat!